FernandoMaxS/ios-bootcamp-challenge/README.md

     // TODO: Implement the SearchBar
     // TODO: Use UserDefaults to pre-load the latest search at start
-    // TODO: Add a loading indicator when the app first launches and has no pokemons
+    // TODO: Add a loading indicator when the app first launches and has no pokemons ->LISTO

 ## Code Review Process